glacier-modding/glaciermodding.org/docs/modding/customcampaigns/mission_contract.md

 ## Creating the `mission_bank.contract.json` file

-In the `content/chunk0/` folder, create a new folder named `Mission Contracts`.
-In that folder create a new file named `mission_bank.contract.json` and set its contents to:
+In GlacierKit, in the `content/chunk0/` folder, create a new folder named `Mission Contracts`.
+In that folder create a new file named `mission_bank.contract.json`, click it, and set its contents to:

 ```json
 {